nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 4. PMS stores the task's profile into the data file.
 5. User <u>UC6: finds the task</u> just added.
 6. PMS shows a filtered list of task including the new task added.
-7. User requests to assign the task to a team member.
+7. User requests to assign the task to a teammate.
-8. PMS associates the task with the team member and stores in the data file.
+8. PMS associates the task with the teammate and stores in the data file.
 9. Repeat 7-8 until all assignees have been added.

    Use case ends.